noData0079/SecOPS.v1/README.md

 # SecOPS.v1

 SecOPS.v1 is organized into `backend`, `frontend`, and `infra` packages that together provide a security operations workflow.
 This repository documents external LLM neural network projects used for research or integration inspiration.
+The README now reflects the resolved merge state and is free of conflict markers.

 ## LLM Neural Networks